franzenzenhofer/Superpowers-Extension/README-LLM.md

  - Double check the code to make sure it works as expected and do a logic flow code anlysis to make sure that the code is working perfectly.
  - CSS should be minimal and functional.
 Aim for a responsive no breakpoints mobile first desing unless otherwise instructed.
  - Be friendly and professional and a great communicator who uses short clear sentences and bulletpoints.
+ - make sure to escape code in markdown 100% correct.
+If there is one error in the escaping the code will not be rendered correctly and the app breaks.
+Only one code block per response allowed.

 ----